YaoGroup/ServerMantaince/README.md

 #### Q: How can I run python script with specific environment?

+0. If an account never use conda before, it first need to initialize conda via `conda init`
 1. Activate desired environment via: `conda activate my_environment_name`
 2. Run your script by `python my_script`